Algorithms for stochastic optimization with functional or expectation constraints: function or expectation constraints over decision variables

 which, in view of $g(x^*)\leq 0$, implies that

 Suppose that $|\mathcal{B}| < (N-s+1)/2$, i.e., $| \mathcal{N}| \geq (N-s+1)/2$.
 Then,

 which contradicts with \eqref{2.4}.
 Hence, part a) holds. \end{proof}

-Now we are ready to establish the main convergence properties of the CSA method. \begin{thm} Suppose that $\{\gamma_k\}$ and $\{\eta_k\}$ in the CSA algorithm are chosen such that \eqref{2.2} holds.
-Then for any $1\leq s\leq N$, we have
+Now we are ready to establish the main convergence properties of the CSA method. \begin{thm} For some $\rho\in (0,1)$, suppose that $\{\gamma_k\}$ and $\{\eta_k\}$ in the CSA algorithm are chosen such that \eqref{2.2} holds.
+Then with probability at least $1-\rho$, for any $1\leq s\leq N$, we have